-- Proper nutrition greatly improves your recovery and aids in regaining strength.
-By giving your body the proper nutrients, you can promote wound healing and avoid surgical complications. - Every person has different nutritional needs.
-If you have dietary restrictions, or are over or under weight, it is recommended you speak with your provider about your nutritional needs. - If you are a smoker, you can greatly help yourself by reducing or stopping smoking during this surgical process. - If you are have diabetes, please make sure you monitor your blood sugar throughout this entire process.
+- Every person has different nutritional needs.
+If you have dietary restrictions, or are over or under weight, it is recommended you speak with your provider about your nutritional needs. - If you are a smoker, you can greatly help yourself by reducing or stopping smoking during this surgical process. - If you have diabetes, please make sure you monitor your blood sugar throughout this entire process.

-For more information see "Getting into Shape for Surgery"-Appendix page 12
+For more information, see "Getting into Shape for Surgery" on page 12.